geoflows/D-Claw/user_guide/overview.md

 geodata.qinitfiles = []
 geodata.qinitfiles.append(qinitftype,iqinit, minlevel, maxlevel, fname])
 ```
-The `qinitftype` is the file type, the same as is permitted for topo. `iqinit` is the type of perterbation, e.g. which element of q is perterbed.
+The `qinitftype` is the file type, the same as is permitted for topo. `iqinit` is the type of perturbation, e.g. which element of q is perterbed.
 Note here that while h is the first element of q, with python index zero, it cooresponds to `iqinit=1`

 While the surface elevation, eta, is not technically a state variable, it can be set as the eight element of qinit.